Inserting an Image

 After clicking the Edit Selection link at the bottom of the Insert Media window, all the currently selected images are shown.
 You can change the order in which the images will appear in your Page or Post by clicking and dragging each image to reorder them.
 You can also update the image Title, Caption, Alt Text and Description for each image.
 To remove one of your selected images, click the small ‘-’ that appears in the top right corner of the image when you hover your cursor over the tick.

 Clicking the Return to library button will take you back to the previous screen that allows you to select or deselect your images.
+Once you’ve updated the order and attributes of your images, click the Insert into post button to insert the selected image(s) into your Post at the current cursor position (when editing a Page, this button will say Insert into page).

 When you’re editing your Post/Page, if you wish to insert an image that you uploaded earlier (as opposed to uploading a new image), click the Add Media button again ().
 Once the pop-up window displays, click the Media Library tab at the top of the pop-up window rather than dragging a new file into the upload window.
 All your previously uploaded images will be displayed, with the most recent ones shown first.